uteegull/DM_Car/README.md

 Applying datamining techniques, specifically CNN to train Autonomous vehicle, which recognises several traffic signs.

+In the intial phase, we assembled the Smart Video Car for RaspberryPi.
+We attach fix therear wheels,Upper plate, Battery Holder, Motor Driver, PWM Driver,Robot HATS, Raspberry Pi.
+Then we build the Circuits.Ater Configuring the Servos(Details mentioned in the Second part), we fix the front wheels and Camera.

 ## Assembling the Pi-Car:

 The following is the link for the pictures, which shows the assembly and connection establishemnest of the smart car. https://drive.google.com/open?id=1QxsLuxqOaNv_Lo_0xhgbLtI6Ry0ytPXu

 In this project, we are going to use Raspberry Pi 3 model B+ to control servos using Python.

+Improving the Quality:

+In order to improve the quality of the smart car, we can

+	Use a reliable power supply

+	Install light weight Operating System

+	Using High performance SD card

+	Running the OS from USB stick.

+##

 # The car has the following functionalities: